mdonagh/roi-calculator-portfolio/README.md

-# README
+# ROI calculator

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This calculator provides a data visualization for return on investment for the implementation of inventory management software and dynamically creates a PDF for the user based on their stated business priority.
+Note - this is not the production deployment so the ActionMailer functionality is disabled.

+Technologies used:

-* Configuration
+* Chart.js

-* Database creation
+* JQuery

-* Database initialization
+* Bootstrap 4

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Postgresql

-* ...
+* WickedPDF